guettli/programming-guidelines/README.rst

 Don't set up a SMTP daemon
 ..........................

 If you can avoid it, then refuse to set up a SMTP daemon.
-If the application you write should import mails, then do it by using POP3 or IMAP.
-You will have much more trouble if you set up an SMTP daemon.
+If the application you write should import mails, then do it by using POP3 or IMAP and poll for new mail N seconds.
+Live is easier without being responsible for a SMTP server.

+I know this conflicts with the general guideline "avoid polling".

 ####################################################################################################